starichkov/quarkus-micro-service/README.md

 ### Project

-This project already contains working REST service with JSON serialisation (using Jackson).
+This project already contains working REST service with JSON serialisation (using Jackson), and even more!

-### Next steps
+#### Quarkus' extensions -based additions

 - YAML-based configuration
 - Database with Flyway migration support
+- H2 database for test scope

+#### 3rd party libraries additions

+- Lombok with Mapstruct (with Mapstruct's CDI mode)

+### Next steps

 - Usage of Quarkus 'Docker extension' to generate Docker image for the app (instead of manually created one)

 ### Official documentation errors found